OD-Oraf/terraform-github-oidc-setup/README.md

 ## Customization

-- Change the AWS region in the provider block if needed
+- Change the AWS region in the `variables.tf` file
-- Update the secret values in the `aws_secretsmanager_secret_version` resource
+- Update the secret values in the `secrets.tf` file
-- Modify the repository pattern in the IAM role trust policy to match your organization
+- Modify the repository pattern in the `variables.tf` and `iam.tf` files to match your organization
 - Add or remove parameters as needed for your specific use case

 ## Cleanup